-Why have an MOT and Service
+Why book an MOT and Service Together?

 Routine MOTs and servicing are important to the continued health of your car, but they both serve different purposes.
 MOTs check that your car is in a safe state to be driven on the road, whereas services replenish much needed fluids and items in your car that help extend the life of the car while helping to keep it roadworthy.